 EGI Cloud Federation

-The introduction of the support for the OpenStack native interface in November 2015 opens the door to new federations of providers already running OpenStack clouds.
+The introduction of the support for the OpenStack native interface in November 2015 opens the door to the inclusio of providers already running OpenStack clouds.
 It will also ease the migration to the EGI cloud and can attract communities which may already have applications using the OpenStack environment.
 The wide ecosystem of tools for this platform will allow EGI to offer more advanced features and interfaces for the existing resources, some preliminary work on using the OpenStack web dashboard with EGI AAI has proved that existing tools can be migrated with reasonable effort.
 This native support will also speed up the integration of the OpenStack based federations (NeCTAR, Compute Canada) and providers (CERN).

 The further development of the Open Data and Federated Cloud in WP4.1 and WP4.2 will also make EGI a more attractive platform for communities and will likely boost the integration activities with other peer e-Infrastructures.
 One of the main barriers for integration is the AAI architecture which is currently under a major update within EGI.
 This new AAI architecture and the support for it at the level of the Cloud Management Frameworks can also act as a stimulus for more integration activities in this area.